Some of the links on this site are affiliate links.

 One of the common complaints investors have about REITs is the lack of transparency.
 Simply put, it can be difficult at times to determine what you are actually owning.

-Farmland Partners has a decent website with a map that shows you every single farm within the portfolio.
-You can click on each state and find the actual farms you are investing in.
+With Farmland Partners, you can actually go to their site and view a map of their farms.
+In fact, you can click on each state and find the actual farms you are investing in.